keu/docs/software/manage-platform-users.md

             deployment.images.push: true
 ```

-Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+Then, push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

-## System Roles
+## System roles

 ### Overview